Navy10021/transcrypto/README.md

 ![TransCrypto Logo](https://yourimageurl.com/logo.png)

 TransCrypto is a PyTorch implementation of a Transformer-based model designed for cryptography tasks.
-This project includes implementations of both the Transformer encoder and decoder, along with a custom training loop that incorporates early stopping and learning rate scheduling.
+This project includes implementations of the Transformer encoder and decoder, along with a custom training loop incorporating early stopping and learning rate scheduling.

-## Features
-- 🚀 Transformer Encoder and Decoder
-- 🛠️ Custom Training Loop with Early Stopping
-- 📉 Learning Rate Scheduler
-- ✂️ Tokenization and Padding of Input Texts

-## Requirements
-- Python 3.6+
-- PyTorch
-- torchtext
-- numpy

-## Installation
+## 🚀Installation
 1. **Clone the repository:**
    ```bash
    git clone https://github.com/yourusername/transcrypto.git
    cd transcrypto
    ```
-## Usage
+## 🛠️Usage

 ### Example Usage
 Here's a step-by-step guide to using TransCrypto with sample data: